js4jiang5/BatteryOptimizer_for_Mac/README.md

 - battery maintain using voltage (not practical because voltage boost abruptly when charging starts)

 ### Requirements
-This is a CLI tool for both Apple and Intel Silicon Macs.
+This is a CLI tool for both Apple and Intel Silicon Macs.<br>
+Please setup your MAC system settings as follows
+1.	system settings > notifications > enable "Allow notifications when mirroring or sharing"
+2.	system settings > notifications > applications > Script Editor > Choose "Alerts"
+3.	system settings > battery > options > enable "Prevent automatic sleeping on power adapter when the display is off" or<br>
+system settings > display > advanced > enable "Prevent your MAC from sleeping when its display is off"

 ### 🖥 Command-line version installation